 We’ve been running the dig on a shoestring so far with the aid of small grants of no more than a few thousand pounds each from local charities and the OIC archaeology fund, and some sponsorship from local businesses and individuals.
-(We don’t receive any funding from government bodies such as Historic Environment Scotland).
 Whilst we are very grateful for the help we have had so far, this has only allowed us to dig for a 4 week season each year.
 About a week and a half of the 4 weeks is taken uncovering the site and then covering it back up again, giving us only 2 and a half weeks of real digging time.
-If we had the funds we could double the dig season to 8 weeks, which would in effect nearly triple the time we could spend digging - it takes no longer to uncover/re-cover the site for a longer season.
+If we had the funds we could extend the digging season, which would make a huge difference.
+For example if we had enough money to extend the dig season to 8 weeks, this would in effect nearly triple the time we could spend digging - it takes no longer to uncover or re-cover the site for a longer season.

-We need to run for 8 weeks in 2018 and 2019 to give us any chance at all of making a realistic impression on the site before it’s lost completely, and to do that we need money.
-We hope that bodies that have supported us in the past will continue to do so, but our target for 2018 is to raise enough money to pay for the extended season and also most importantly to help pay for some of the post-excavation work that being in the field for 8 weeks will generate.
+We need longer dig seasons in the next few year to give us any chance at all of making a realistic impression on the site before it’s lost completely, and to do that we need money.
+We hope that bodies that have supported us in the past will continue to do so, but our target for 2018 is to raise enough money to pay for an extended season and also most importantly to help pay for some of the post-excavation work that being in the field for longer will generate.

 Grant funding from bodies such as LEADER and the Heritage Lottery Fund is in increasingly short supply, and part of the application process for many grants involves demonstrating both public support and also providing match funding from our own funds.
 As we are a new charity (established in November 2016) we do not have a pot of money that we can use to provide match funding, therefore some avenues of grant aid are closed to us.
 If we can raise extra funding ourselves, this means we can apply to grant giving bodies for the same amount again, doubling the available funding.